 Travel within Australia can be expensive, so redeeming Avios for Qantas’ extensive route network is a great opportunity.
 Fees are limited, and Qantas is generally great about making award space available on domestic flights.

-For example, you can fly one-way from Sydney to Perth for 12,500 miles in economy.
-If you want to fly business class, the same route will cost you 37,500 Avios, which would get you their flat bed “premium” transcontinental service.
+For example, you can fly one-way from Sydney to Perth for 13,000 Avios in economy.
+If you want to fly business class, the same route will cost you 38,750 Avios, which would get you the flat bed “premium” transcontinental service.